W.A.K.O. World Championships 1985 (London): Semi-Contact Kickboxing

 Semi-Contact differed from Full-Contact in that fighters were won by points given due to technique, skill and speed, with physical force limited – more information on Semi-Contact can be found on the W.A.K.O. website, although the rules will have changed since 1985.
 There were also less divisions in men's Semi-Contact with slightly different weight classes ranging from 57 kg/125.4 lbs to over 84 kg/+184.8 lbs.
 The most notable winner was future boxing world champion Troy Dorsey who also won a gold medal in Full-Contact at the same event.
 The USA was the top nation in men's Semi-Contact winning four golds and two bronze medals.

 Also, for the first time ever women were allowed to compete at a W.A.K.O. championships.
 The only category on offer was Semi-Contact with just four weight divisions ranging from 50 kg/110 lbs to over 60 kg/132 lbs.
-Due to the somewhat smaller amount of nations competing some nations were allowed more than one competitor per weight division.
+Due to the somewhat smaller number of nations competing, some nations were allowed more than one competitor per weight division.
 By the end of the championships West Germany was the strongest nation in women's Semi-Contact beating off a spirited show by Scotland by winning two golds and one silver medal.